robotpy/pynivision/README.rst

    element of the tuple, followed by the output parameters.
 *  Count/size/length parameters that specify the length of an array are handled implicitly by using Python's ``len()`` function.
 This includes return values (which are returned as a sized array).
-PARTIALLY IMPLEMENTED.
 *  Additional Pythonic helper functions (see Documentation_).
-*  Automatic memory management of Image and several other data types (see Documentation_).
+*  Automatic memory management of Image and other data types (see Documentation_).

 Usage